The-Blockchain-Company/bcc-node/doc/reference/cole-genesis.md

 - What is an issuer?
 An issuer is a stakeholder/delegator that delegates their stake to a delegatee.

 ## avvmDistr
 The key `avvmDistr` contains AVVM addresses with corresponding balances (entropics).
-People who purchased Dafi at a pre-sale were issued a certificate at the Dafi Voucher Vending Machine (AVVM) during the pre-sale period.
-AVVM addresses can be converted to Cole addresses and initially each address has this amount of DAFI (as balance, not stake).
+People who purchased Bcc at a pre-sale were issued a certificate at the Bcc Voucher Vending Machine (AVVM) during the pre-sale period.
+AVVM addresses can be converted to Cole addresses and initially each address has this amount of BCC (as balance, not stake).

 ## blockVersionData